ventus-ag/docs/_docs/tutorials/kubeflow.md

 ---
-title: Deploing kubeflow with kubernetes
+title: Runing ML pipeline using Kubeflow on Kubernetes
-description: How to build and deploy kubeflow services
+description: How to deploy Kubeflow on kubernetes and compile, train and serve ML pipeline.
-tags: [ featured, tutorial ]
+tags: [ featured, tutorial, kubernetes, kubeflow ]
 # permalink: /new-Linux-VM-using-Ventus/
 ---
 # Deploing kubeflow using kubernetes